Pithampur

 Pithampur is a town near Dhar city in the Dhar district of Madhya Pradesh, India.
 Pithampur is an industrial city, and is a part of Indore Metropolitan Region.
 Pithampur houses major industries and companies of Madhya Pradesh.

 Demographics

 As of the 2011 Census of India, Pithampur had a population of 1,26,099.
 Males constitute 58% of the population and females 42%.
 Pithampur has an average literacy rate of 62%, higher than the national average of 59.5%:- male literacy is 73%, and female literacy is 47%.
 In Pithampur, 18% of the population is under 6 years of age.

 Pithampur Industrial Area

 Pithampur has an Industrial area.
-Parts of Pithampur Industrial area hosts several Large Scale Industries like Torrent Pharmaceuticals.
+Parts of Pithampur Industrial area hosts several Large Scale Industries like Pinnacle Industries Limited.